About chef guide

 Murray

-Hey my name is Murray Alexander and I’m the owner and creator of Chef Guide.
-I started cooking before I was able to see the top of the cooker!
-I had to have a step up stool to stand on to help me see into the pan.
-When I was growing up I had the chance to explore flavours and made dishes from all over the world.
+Hey, my name is Murray Alexander, and I’m the owner and creator of Chef Guide.
+I started cooking before I could even see the top of the cooker!
+I had to use a step-up stool to stand on and see into the pan.
+As I grew up, I had the opportunity to explore different flavours and make dishes from all over the world.

-I went to study professional cookery at the City of Glasgow Collage and started working at Jamies Italian restaurant over the time I was studying.
-During my studies I was very lucky to have the chance to compete in professional cooking compositions learning from 2016 winner of professional Masterchef Gary Maclean.
-I also competed in the Nestle Toque D’or, world skills and won the Royal house hold Canapé competition.
+I went to study professional cookery at the City of Glasgow College and started working at Jamie Oliver’s Italian restaurant while I was studying.
+During my studies, I was incredibly lucky to have the chance to compete in professional cooking competitions.
+I learned from the 2016 winner of Masterchef, Gary Maclean, and also competed in the Nestlé Toque D’or, World Skills, and the Royal Household Canapé competition.

-After wining a Royal Canapé competition I was offered a job to work in the Royal house hold.
-I moved to London to work for the Royal house hold as a Royal Chef based in Buckingham Palace.
-Here I gained a vast amount of knowledge whilst working and picked up some great techniques.
-Here I was able to consistently work to a high standard.
+After winning the Royal Canapé competition, I was offered a job to work in the Royal Household.
+I moved to London to work as a Royal Chef based in Buckingham Palace.
+Here, I gained a vast amount of knowledge and picked up some great techniques.
+I was able to consistently work to a high standard.

-After working at Buckingham Palace I moved back to Scotland.
-I took a step back from cooking in the industry to develop my own business where I can teach people how to cook from their own kitchen.
-I want to show that it is possible to create restaurant quality food at home.
+After working at Buckingham Palace, I moved back to Scotland.
+I took a step back from the cooking industry to develop my own business where I can teach people how to cook from their own kitchen.
+I want to show that it’s possible to create restaurant-quality food in your own home.